3 Types of Hydro-Jetter Users: Which One Are You?

 - Jobs are taking too long, cutting into profit

-Now it’s about power and efficiency, you need more GPM for flushing, enough PSI for cutting, and a nozzle setup that can actually attack tougher blockages instead of just poking at them.
+Now it’s about jetting power and capability: you need more GPM for impacting blockages and flushing action, enough PSI for cutting action, and nozzle setups that can actually attack tougher blockages instead of just poking into them.

 Recommended Direction